 - 02:15pm | 130 Strategies for Effective Teaching

 Seymour Bernstein gave a masterclass to two very talented and delightful students.
 The older girl, a senior in high school, learned in three weeks and performed by memory, Chopin’s Ballade No. 1 in Gm.
 Incredible!

-Julie Knerr, co-author of Piano Safari, gave a great session talking about the wealth of teaching strategies we can use with our students.
+Julie Knerr, the co-author of Piano Safari, gave a great session talking about the wealth of teaching strategies we can use with our students.
 It was delighted to realize I have implemented many of these (mostly thanks to reading a lot of their mini-essays), but it was nice to be refreshed and to get some new ideas.
 You can download all

 130 152 Strategies from the Piano Safari website.